-- Heavily oxidized oolongs tend to carry richer floral notes with a maltier aroma similar to black teas.
+- Heavily oxidized oolongs: Tend to carry richer floral notes with a maltier aroma similar to black teas.

 What is semi-oxidized tea?

-Oxidation happens when harvested tea leaves is exposed to oxygen and the chemical reaction causes browning of tea leaves, or the start of decaying.
-The oxidation levels in tea create different flavor and aroma which creates the different types of tea we drink daily.
 Factors that induce oxidation are oxygen, heat, light, and moisture.
 The greater the exposure to these four elements, the quicker the oxidation occurs.
 Since the leaves begin to oxidize as soon as they are plucked, it's necessary to quickly exercise control over the oxidation process.
 The oxidation process can be stopped at any point by subjecting the tea leaves to high heat.

 What is oolong tea made of?